One of Vancouver’s premier annual events is the Honda Celebration of Light fireworks competition in English Bay in the

 In the lead up to the 10 o’clock fireworks, the Honda Celebration of Light event usually includes lots of great entertainment.

 In previous years, there was a Family Zone at Second Beach, evening airshows at English Bay, and outdoor concerts at various times at both venues.
-There were also food trucks, exhibits and the occasional street performer or caricature artist.
+There were also food trucks, exhibits and the occasional street performer.
 Around English Bay Beach especially, expect to see gazillions of people on land and boats in the water.